Oregon City

 What do United Methodists believe about the Bible?

-We believe the Bible, and the scripture lessons contained within it, to be inspired by God.
-However (and this may vary within our denomination), we do not understand the Bible to be "God-breathed" or "inerrant."
+We believe the Bible, and the Scripture lessons contained within it, to be inspired by God.
+However (and this does vary within our denomination), we do not understand the Bible to be "God-breathed" or "inerrant."
 The Bible contains the history of our faith.
 Within these stories, recorded by human authors, the people's relationship with God unfolds.
 In these stories we find truth's that point to the mystery of who and what God is.
-In this mystery, scripture is to be wrestled with, so that by the struggle, we might come to the truth of the revelation of God's love for the world.
+In this mystery, Scripture is to be wrestled with, so that by the struggle, we might come to the truth of the revelation of God's love for the world.

 What do United Methodists believe about the presence of evil in the world?